-What is a Binge Eating Disorder?
+What is Binge Eating Disorder?

 Binge Eating Disorder (BED) is when an individual recurrently consumes larger than normal amounts of food within a short period of time (e.g. less than 2 hours), often when not physically hungry.
 If these episodes are associated with feelings of lack of control, embarrassment, feeling uncomfortably full and subsequent distress/guilt results from having overeaten, then it is likely that an individual has a BED.
-Unlike other eating disorders such as bulimia nervosa, BED are not associated with inappropriate compensatory behaviours such as purging (e.g. vomiting, use of laxatives etc.).
+Unlike other eating disorders such as bulimia nervosa, Binge Eating Disorder are not associated with inappropriate compensatory behaviours such as purging (e.g. vomiting, use of laxatives etc.).
 For this reason, BED can also frequently co-occur with cases of obesity.

-What causes Binge Eating Disorders?
+What causes Binge Eating Disorder

 As with all eating disorders, the reasons why people develop BED are varied and complex.
 While they depend upon an individual’s life-experiences, emotional make-up and genetic predisposition, the contributory factors can broadly be broken down into three categories.

-Biological – For many reasons our hormonal system can become imbalanced and begin to send improper messages about when and when not to eat, although not the only cause of a BED, imbalances such as these are thought to play a role in the development of BED..
+Biological – For many reasons our hormonal system can become imbalanced and begin to send improper messages about when and when not to eat, although not the only cause of a BED, imbalances such as these are thought to play a role in the development of BED.